pengvyn/kavpix-code/src/essays/number-tree/essay.md

 type Expression = Add | Sub | Mul | Div | Neg | Group | Leaf  | VarLeaf | ValLeaf;
 ```

 We've now made 3 new objects: `VarLeaf`, `ValLeaf`, and `Leaf`.
 With this structure, we have numbers, variables, expressions, and expressions inside of expressions!
-Awesome
+Awesome!

 `as const` sets the type of `_variables` to `["a", "b", "c", ... "y", "z"]`.
 By default, `_variables` is a `string`, but after using `as const`, `_variables` is *only* a list of the lower-case letters.